maxio-com/stoplight-platform-developer-docs/docs/getting-started/Authentication.md

 The first method of interaction is through the API.
 API Authentication is implemented as [HTTP Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) over TLS (HTTPS).

 Your API login credentials are not the same as the credentials you use to log in to the web interface.
-You must obtain your API credentials separately, and you must connect to the API via TLS 1.2 (or better) as of [January 2016.](https://help.chargify.com/announcements/tls-upgrade-notice.html)
+You must obtain your API credentials separately, and you must connect to the API via TLS 1.2 (or better).

 One of the most common calls you will make via the API is to retrieve a list of subscriptions to retrieve additional information, such as the status of a specific subscription.
 A simple way to authenticate is to use the API Key as the _username_ and "X" as the _password_, like the following: